 Jeremy Rosselot-Merritt is a Ph.D. candidate in the Rhetoric and Scientific and Technical Communication program at the University of Minnesota, Twin Cities.
 His research deals with technical and business communication pedagogy, workplace writing, perceptions of technical communication in workplace settings, and open source technologies.

-Danielle Stambler is a Ph.D. student in the Rhetoric and Scientific and Technical Communication program at the University of Minnesota, Twin Cities.
+Danielle Stambler is a Ph.D. candidate in the Rhetoric and Scientific and Technical Communication program at the University of Minnesota, Twin Cities.
 Her research interests include rhetoric of health and medicine, digital rhetoric, and technical communication.
 In particular, she is interested in visual rhetoric, data visualization, and gamification in health and medical apps, websites and portals.

-Chakrika Veeramoothoo is a PhD student in the Rhetoric and Scientific and Technical Communication program at the University of Minnesota, Twin Cities.
+Chakrika Veeramoothoo is a PhD candidate in the Rhetoric and Scientific and Technical Communication program at the University of Minnesota, Twin Cities.
 Her research interests include collaboration and technology use in intercultural communication, international communication and collaboration.
 She is also interested in studying intercultural communication in various settings, including organizations working with refugees.

 Megan McGrath is a Ph.D. candidate in the Writing Studies Department at the University of Minnesota—Twin Cities, where she teaches first-year writing and technical and professional writing.
 Her research examines how emerging technologies, such as wearables, influence agency, identity, and social norms.
 In the process, Megan's work also focuses on helping students cultivate digital literacies in ways that draw attention to the power structures enabling and constraining—and enabled and constrained by––technology use today.